caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 var f = 37.62372;      // double
 var g = 1e6;           // double
-var h = 1_000_000;     // int, but with the same value as g, and with underscores for clarity.
+var h = 1_000_000;     // int, with the same value as g, written with underscores for clarity.
 ```

 If an integer literal is too large to fit into an `int`, its type will be the smallest type it fits into out of `uint`, `long` and `ulong`, with `long` preferred over `ulong`.